Neighbor calls a biologist: ‘There’s a cougar in my backyard.’ And he says...

 Rocky Spencer, a cougar biologist with Washington state, said he got a complaint from a woman one morning saying, “There’s a cougar in my backyard!”
 Spencer replied, “Well, that’s funny, because I got a call this morning from a cougar.
 He told me there’s an woman in his front yard!”

 Our backyards are getting bigger, and the cougar’s front yard is getting smaller.
 Since 1980 the population of Washington state has gone from 4 million to almost 7.5 million.
 Development has been spilling out from urban centers into cougar habitat.

-On this episode of The Wild, we follow host Chris Morgan and Kertson on an adventure to track down a cougar den and work out how we continue to coexist with cougars.
+On this episode of THE WILD, we follow Chris and Brian on an adventure to track down a cougar den and work out how we continue to coexist with cougars.